KingIdee/guest-writer/articles/2019-07-26-creating-infinite-lists-in-android.markdown

 Infinite lists are becoming increasingly popular among apps because scrolling is easier and more engaging for a user.
 As much as this looks like an almighty reason to always use it, it comes with some cons, like performance consequences if not properly implemented.
 Also, users can easily get lost while scrolling, among other reasons.

-In the article, you will learn how to implement infinite lists in your android applications.
-You will be building on top of the project from the second part of the series which can be found [here](https://github.com/auth0-blog/to-do-android-app-part-2).
+In this article, you will learn how to implement infinite lists in your android applications.
+You will be building on top of the project from the second part of the series, so go ahead and fork the [GitHub repository](https://github.com/auth0-blog/to-do-android-app-part-2).

-## Paging library introduction
+## Paging Library Introduction

 Before now, implementing infinite lists in Android required adding a scroll listener to the `RecyclerView` to monitor the scroll position and distance to the end of the list.
 This approach was not so effective as you can see from a response to a [StackOverflow question here](https://stackoverflow.com/questions/47718270/why-do-i-need-to-use-the-new-paging-library-android-architecture-components):

 “*You need to detect that the user has scrolled close enough to the end of the list to need to fetch data.
 You need to fetch that data.
 You need a `RecyclerView.Adapter` that can deal with incremental additions to that data.
 You need some sort of LRU-style caching rules to get rid of older data (that the user has scrolled past) to limit overall memory consumption.
 You need to handle the scenario where the user scrolls past your current data before additional data gets loaded.
 And so on.*”

-And so the Android team at Google built the Paging library.
+And so the Android team at Google built the [Paging library](https://developer.android.com/topic/libraries/architecture/paging).
 The Paging library is majorly made up of three components:

 ### PagedList
 This is the component that loads data in chunks or loads data in pages.
 It makes sure that data is loaded asynchronously in the proper thread and the updates are delivered seamlessly.
 You can configure this component with custom initial load size, page size, prefetch distance, etc.

 ### PagedListAdapter
 This is the base adapter you need to extend when building an adapter for your list.
-This component works hand in hand with the PagedList.
+This component works hand in hand with the "PagedList".

 ### DataSource
 This is an interface you need to implement when using this library.
 It is used to determine how data is fetched.
-When implementing a DataSource, it is advisable to make use of one of the following subclasses made available:
+When implementing a "DataSource", it is advisable to make use of one of the following subclasses made available:

 - [PageKeyedDataSource](https://developer.android.com/reference/androidx/paging/PageKeyedDataSource.html): This is used where the keys for the previous and next page are returned.
 This is a popular use-case because most backends are built to deliver keys for large data sets.